Year 2024 Assessment Schedule

 Laboratory confirmation of malaria infection is an essential component of fever case management, and should be provided at all levels of healthcare to ensure correct patient management, and minimise the use and cost of anti-malarial drugs.
 The Global Technical Strategy for Malaria 2016–2030 was adopted by the World Health Assembly in May 2015 with the aim of achieving a malaria-free world by 2030.
 To achieve this goal, countries must adopt policies and practices that improve the quality of malaria diagnosis.
-Improved quality of laboratory-confirmed diagnosis of malaria will retain the confidence of clinicians in laboratory results, leading to improved case management and appropriate use of antimalarial drugs.
+The detection of malaria parasites by quality assured microscopy remains the reference method for clinical diagnosis of malaria.
+This will retain clinicians’ confidence in laboratory results, leading to improved case management and appropriate use of antimalarial drugs.

 The objectives of the External Competence Assessment of Malaria Microscopists course are to:

-- Objectively and formally assess the competence of malaria microscopists.
+- Objectively and formally assess the competence of senior-level malaria microscopists according to international standards.

 - Provide refresher training in all aspects of malaria microscopy based on standardised instruction and revision.

-This course is organised jointly by the World Health Organization Regional Office for Africa (WHO AFRO) and Amref International University.
-The course is held at Amref Health Africa’s Central Laboratory, Nairobi, Kenya, although alternative locations are considered.
+This course is organised jointly by the World Health Organization Regional Office for Africa (WHO AFRO) and Amref Health Africa’s Regional Laboratory Programme.
+The course is held at Amref Laboratory, Nairobi, Kenya.
+Alternative locations are considered on request.
 A maximum of 12 participants are accepted per course.

 The course will be conducted in Nairobi, Kenya, on the following dates: